 - 1/4 teaspoon Red pepper flakes to taste

-- Mix first five ingredients in the bowl of a food processor.
-Pulse until broccoli and artichoke hearts are coarsely chopped and evenly mixed with the cheese.
+- Mix the first five ingredients in a blender or food processor.
+Pulse until the broccoli and artichoke hearts until they are coarsely chopped and evenly mixed with the cheese.

-- Add eggs and continue to mix until eggs are well-incorporated.
+- Add the eggs and continue to mix until the eggs are well-incorporated.

-- Transfer mixture to a medium mixing bowl.
-Mix in 1 cup of the mozzarella and red pepper flakes, if desired.
+- Transfer the mixture to a medium mixing bowl.
+Mix in 1 cup of the mozzarella cheese and the red pepper flakes, if desired.

-- Transfer mixture to an 8 x 8 x 2 inch baking dish.
-Sprinkle remaining mozzarella cheese over the top.
+- Transfer the mixture to an 8 x 8 x 2-inch baking dish or 9-inch pie plate or oven safe skillet.
+Sprinkle the remaining mozzarella cheese over the top.